 [root@localhost openssl-0.9.8k]#openssl x509 -days 365 -CA ca.crt -CAkey ca.key -req

--CAcreateserial -CAserial ca.srl -in client.csr -out client.crt
+-CAcreateserial -CAserial ca.srl -in client.csr -out client.crt it to the Skype for Business phone.

 These commands will generate a client.key file, a client.csr file and a client.crt file.